-Unlike most countries in Africa, Namibia is best seen on a self-driving road trip.
-How to start planning, prepare a route and get everything you need is what this article is about.
+Namibia is best seen on a self-driving road trip.
+Check out how to start planning your road trip, prepare a route and get everything you need in Namibia.

 After a quick Google search, I was intrigued to see how many articles with itineraries are on the internet about a road trip in Namibia.
 It seems to be one of the most popular topics in southern Africa and is not surprising at all.
 Namibia is one of the most interesting and safest countries in the region and some even call it “the perfect introduction to Africa”.
 However, while most of these guides are informative and provide a very nice description of the writer’s experience, they lacked on information about how to start planning a road trip and what are the basic rules to get around.